 Set these Recurring Jobs with the visit schedule “As needed - we won’t prompt you”.
 This allows you to book visits as you need to.

 You can think of the job as the contract to do the work, and the visits as the individual days when you or your team are doing the service.

 On the job, you can enter in a job description.
-You can use job descriptions to differentiate types of jobs.
-For example, you can include the area of the city the proeprty is in, or the level of snow in the Job Description.
+You can use descriptions to differentiate types of jobs.
+For example, you can include the area of the city the property is in, or the level of snow in the job description.
 Later, when you are making visits, you can filter for jobs by descriptions and make visits for just those groups of jobs.

 Fixed Price Billing - The client is invoiced the same amount per billing period, no matter how many visits you do.
 Eg. $1000.00 per month, regardless of how many visits are done.

 Visit Based Billing Jobs - The client is invoiced based on the number of visits that are completed.
 Eg. 5 visits are done, and the price is $50.00 per visit.
 The client is invoiced $250.00.